 CIMMYT Gender Capacity Strengthening Programme

-The CIMMYT Gender Capacity Strengthening Programme intended to shape CIMMYT into a gender-responsive research and learning institution.
-The aim was to equip staff with the appropriate skills to conduct gender responsive research to positively contribute to enhanced agricultural productivity, food security, and research-for-development outcomes for women and men farmers.Read more about CIMMYT Gender Capacity Strengthening Programme
+This programme aimed to shape the International Maize and Wheat Improvement Center – or CIMMYT – into a gender-responsive research and learning institution.
+It equipped staff with skills to conduct gender-responsive research to improve agricultural productivity, food security, and research-for-development outcomes for women and men farmers.Read more about CIMMYT Gender Capacity Strengthening Programme

 Gender Synthesis of Canadian International Food Security Research Fund Projects